You've gotten quotes. Some came in at ₱15,000 ($270). Others at ₱500,000 ($8,900). For what looks like the same thing: a website.

 Rarely.
 The cheapest option often means template work, junior developers, or corners cut on security and performance.
 You'll likely pay again to fix problems or rebuild entirely.
 Choose based on value: what results will this investment produce relative to the cost?

 Most designers expect 50% upfront and 50% on completion.
 Larger projects sometimes use milestone payments (30/40/30).
 Never pay 100% upfront regardless of promises.
-Payment methods include PayPal, wire transfers, and sometimes credit cards with processing fees.
+Payment methods include PayPal, Wise, wire transfers, and sometimes credit cards with processing fees.
+For local projects, GCash and Philippine bank transfers are common.

 For my bespoke packages: Starter (homepage with blog) takes 2-3 weeks.
 Pro (up to 30 pages with CMS) takes 4-6 weeks.
 Max (full-stack applications) takes 8-10 weeks.
 Rush delivery is possible but costs more and often compromises quality.
 Template-based work from other providers can be faster but comes with the limitations discussed above.